jmnorheim/Movi.com/README.md

    - Run both linting (ESLint) and Prettier: `npm run lint:fix`
    - Run only linting: `npm run lint`

+Note: If you want to test the project on mobile while running it locally, you need to navigate into interfaces.ts and modify the SERVER_URL to http:// and then add the IP-address displayed after the "Network:"-text in the terminal plus ":4000".
+Example:

 ### Detailed documentation:

 [Here](https://gitlab.stud.idi.ntnu.no/it2810-h23/Team-29/prosjekt-2/-/wikis/home)